Logistics And Transportation Of Container, Cargo,Ship, And, Cargo, Plane

 Keep all original packaging.

 You and your customer will need to file a claim directly with the carrier, so having all the above will make the damaged freight claims process much smoother.
 Remember, you must report damage to the carrier quickly, often within 5 days of delivery.
-Be sure to incorporate some easy ways to avoid freight damage and loss claims into your shipping protocol and communicate the claims process with your customer, so you optimize transparency in the process.
+Be sure to incorporate easy ways to avoid freight damage and loss claims into your shipping protocol, and communicate the claims process with your customer to optimize transparency.

 Pickup and delivery locations